vsrinivas/fuchsia/docs/kernel_cmdline.md

 system partition is mounted and *init* is launched.
 If there is no system bootfs or system partition, it will never be launched.

+## kernel.oom.enable=\<bool>

+This option (false by default) turns on the out-of-memory (OOM) kernel thread, which kills processes when the PMM has less than `kernel.oom.redline_mb` free memory, sleeping for `kernel.oom.sleep_sec` between checks.

+The OOM thread can be manually started/stopped at runtime with the `k oom start` and `k oom stop` commands, and `k oom info` will show the current state.

+## kernel.oom.sleep-sec=\<num>

+This option (1 second by default) specifies how long the out-of-memory (OOM) kernel thread should sleep between checks.

+The `k oom info` command will show the current value of this and other parameters.

+## kernel.oom.redline-mb=\<num>

+This option (10 MB by default) specifies the free-memory threshold at which the out-of-memory (OOM) thread will trigger a low-memory event and begin killing processes.

+The `k oom info` command will show the current value of this and other parameters.

 ## smp.maxcpus=\<num>

 This option caps the number of CPUs to initialize.
 It cannot be greater than